vonhraban/docs-1/pages/go-api-handlers.md

 ## Web Handler

-The web handler is a http reserve proxy with built in service discovery and web socket support.
+The web handler is a http reverse proxy with built in service discovery and web socket support.

 - Content-Type: Any
 - Body: Any